typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

 ### The basics:
 - Install Node
+- Clone this repo into `Data/modules/template-svelte-ts` in Foundry data directory.
 - Run `npm install`
 - Run `npm run build` to create initial assets in `dist/`.
 - Start the Foundry server